Rachelslh/Object-Movement-Detection-and-Tracking/README.md

 ## Usage

 ### Running Object Detection and Tracking
-There's a config file under the src directory, in which you can specify the pretrained model you'd like from Ultralytics, class confidence threshold and the class you'd like to work with.
+There's a config file under the src directory, in which you can specify the pretrained model you'd like from Ultralytics (if you change it from its default value that is currently yolo11m, then the corresponding model classmap needs to be updated), class confidence threshold and the class you'd like to work with.
 I chose cars because the input video i used is about moving cars in the highway.

 You can run the object detection and tracking on any video file by specifying the path to the input file and the output path in the config directly.